doanhandonly/RAD-CSE151A-Project/Report.md

 As you can see, `amenities` is not the only column that gets a special kind of transformer.
 For more details, see our [model.ipynb](model/model.ipynb).
 We list down some of the more interesting ones not mentioned above:

-- `Host Verifications`: The column `host_verifications` tells the user which method of communication of the host is vertified.
-To work with this feature, we decided to encode the length of all the list, since it would be difficult to determine whether it is more valuable to have one type of verification than the other, but it is relatively sensible that more verifications imply a more communicative host.
-We then plotted a regression plot and based on the graph, and we observed that the relationship between `host_vertifications` and `review_scores_rating` is pretty flat, indicating that `host_vertification` has a weak correlation to `review_scores_rating`, making it a unreliable feature.
-Hence we are dropping it i.e. not using it in our model.
+- `Host Verifications`: The column `host_verifications` tells the user which methods of communication the host is verified with.
+To work with this feature, we decided to encode the length of the list, since it would be difficult to determine whether it is more valuable to have one type of verification than the other, but it is relatively sensible that more verifications imply a more communicative host.
+We then plotted a regression plot and based on the graph, observed that the relationship between `host_vertifications` and `review_scores_rating` is pretty flat, indicating that `host_vertification` has a weak correlation to `review_scores_rating`, making it an unreliable feature, hence we are dropping it, i.e. not using it in our model.
 This makes sense, since someone is unlikely to rate a listing higher just because say the host is accesible through two email adresses instead of one.

-- `Property Type`: When it comes to the `property_type` feature, we trained a linear regression model using only this feature and when we look at the `r^2 score` for our model, we get 0.02993098364575919.
+- `Property Type`: When it comes to the `property_type` feature, we trained a linear regression model using only this feature and when we look at the `r^2 score` for our model, we get `0.02993098364575919`.
 The `r^2 score` can be seen as a continuous value in the interval [0, 1] which indicates how good this feature is at helping our model predict the reivew rating for a listing where 0 means bad and 1 means good.
 The score we got isn't good but its not like this feature is insignificant either.
-This is significant, as there are 125 different property types, so including a `OneHotEncoding()` of this feature will introduce 125 new features!
+This is significant, as there are `~125` different property types, so including a `OneHotEncoding()` of this feature will introduce `~125` new features!

-- `Host Response Time` and `Rate`: For `host_response_time`, as we did with `room_type` and `property_type`, we used this feature to train a linear regression model and then got an `r^2 score`, this time of 0.002128186367516438.
+- `Host Response Time` and `Rate`: For `host_response_time`, as we did with `room_type` and `property_type`, we used this feature to train a linear regression model and then got an `r^2 score`, this time of `0.002128186367516438`.
 Similar to `room_type` this is a very low `r^2 score` which indicates to us that this feature is not very relevant in our model's prediction of a listing's review rating, thus we are not going to be using this feature.
 This makes sense - there are only four classes of values in this column: within an hour, few hours, a day, and a few days.
 These tell us almost nothing.
 For example, a listing that is only popular in the summer may have a host that responds quickly in the summer, but does not even open AirBnb in the winter - such hosts may have a response time of a few days or more despite delivering highly rated listings.
 Thus, this is an example of a feature that did not make the cut for our model.

-- `Host Profile Pic`: For `host_profile_pic`, as we did with `room_type`, `property_type`, and `host_response_time`, we used this feature to train our model and then got an `r^2 score`, this time of 0.0006544772136575228.
+- `Host Profile Pic`: For `host_profile_pic`, as we did with `room_type`, `property_type`, and `host_response_time`, we used this feature to train our model and then got an `r^2 score`, this time of `0.0006544772136575228`.
 Similar to `room_type` this is a very low `r^2 score` which indicates to us that this feature is not very relevant in our model's prediction, probably because around 90% of hosts have a profile picture.
 As a remark, this makes hosts without any profile picture particularly shady!

-> Hence, with a ludicrous 217,000 rows and 159 features, we are ready to train some models!
+> Hence, with a ludicrous `217,000` rows and `159` features, we are ready to train some models!

 ### Model 1
 [Back to table of contents](#table-of-contents)